jhchen6/force-directed-graph/README.md

 # force-directed-graph
 hand coded force-directed graph, a coding practice

-the first version (visible in the commit history) was almost wild, with awkward design and implementation, and did not support interaction nor animation
+### the first version
+(visible in the commit history) almost wild, with awkward design and implementation, and did not support interaction nor animation

-the current version is more cultivated, adopted many techniques from the [d3-force](https://github.com/d3/d3-force) repository, including:
+### the current version
+more cultivated, adopted many techniques from the [d3-force](https://github.com/d3/d3-force) repository, including:

 1. force formula and constants
 2. velocity decay